 Windows style UNC paths are accepted and are automatically converted into a compatible format by the appliance:

 DFS Shares are supported, however DFS shares must be configured fully qualified as shown:

 Not that DFS paths using the default – short, unqualified NETBIOS path are not compatible with Foldr.

 WebDAV shares are supported and must be prefixed with https:// as shown in the example below:

 The share configuration screen provides an optional NTLM authentication toggle which is required with some LMS/VLE systems.

 On the Azure platform, an administrator can create SMB shares directly from the management portal without the need to deploy Windows file server VMs to provision SMB shares.
 These shares are supported and can be presented in the Foldr interface.

 The Foldr appliance can either run on-premise, or in Azure to connect to Azure Storage, however the smb-mode on the appliance must be set to modern to ensure SMB3 is used.
 Run the following command on the appliance console:

 Microsoft require that you connect to Azure file shares using a separate dedicated storage username and password (secret / key).
-To support this scenario, Foldr must connect to the Azure File Share using a dedicated service account and enabling the ‘Use service account for all access’ option (available in the Advanced tab), as shown below:
+To support this, Foldr must connect to the Azure File Share using a dedicated service account and enabling the ‘Use service account for all access’ option (available in the Permissions & Access tab), as shown below:

 Note that when creating the Azure service account, the username **must** be appended with @any-workgroup-name otherwise the credentials will be considered invalid.